Gaussian inference for data-driven state-feedback design of nonlinear systems: Numerical Example

 Figure~\ref{Fig.Performance} depicts the smallest bounds on the local $\mathcal{L}_2$ performance for credibility and confidence regions w.p. $\delta$.
-In comparison, a controller from Theorem~\ref{ThmGlobalSyn} for $k=3, \delta=0.9$, and $\sigma=0.2$ yields a local performance of $5\cdot10^9$.
+In comparison, a controller from Theorem~\ref{ThmGlobalSyn} with \eqref{GlobSyn} instead of \eqref{LocalSyn}, i.e., without optimized performance criterion, yields a local $\mathcal{L}_2$ performance of $2\cdot10^8$ for $k=3, \delta=0.9$, and $\sigma=0.2$.

-Note that all attained closed loops exhibit global asymptotic stability despite the fact that our results hold only w.p. $\delta$.
+All attained closed loops exhibit global asymptotic stability despite the fact that we can only guarantee global asymptotic stability w.p. $\delta$.
 One explanation is that the derivation of the set-memberships encloses additional conservatism due to polynomial approximation error bounds.
-As expected, the performance for small noise is comparable to a controller with known TP and increases with increasing noise.
+As expected, the performance of the data-driven controllers increases for larger $\sigma$ and is comparable for small $\sigma$ to the performance of a controller which is derived from Theorem~\ref{ThmGlobalSyn} with \eqref{LocalSyn} and system representation \eqref{StrucDyn} with known third order TP and \eqref{PolySecBound}.
 We assess the Frequentist treatment to be excessively conservative w.r.t. to Gaussian noise compared to the Bayesian treatment.
-Moreover, notice that we are not able to find a solution for the controller synthesis with global performance.
+The optimization problem from Theorem~\ref{ThmGlobalSyn} with \eqref{LocalSyn} is solved for all scenarios by YALMIP with solver MOSEK in Matlab in less than $8\,\text{s}$ on a Lenovo i5 notebook.